-Take a look at highlights of some of the fantastic events taking place in Ottawa during Canada’s sesquicentennial celebration of confederation.
+Take a look at highlights of some of the incredible events taking place all year long in Ottawa to celebrate Canada’s 150th anniversary of Confederation.
 For a complete list, view our event calendar.
 You can also find more information about upcoming events on the Ottawa 2017 website.
 Plan your visit and book your hotel stay today!

 Upcoming Event Highlights